How to Start a Thrift Store

 If you’ve resold used items through Craigslist, eBay, or even by holding a yard sale, then you’re already aware that even used merchandise can still bring in some significant income.
 Starting a thrift store can allow you to put your reselling talents to work at a larger volume.
 If you’re resourceful, aware of how to evaluate and price good merchandise, and ready for the responsibility of owning a retail store, then it might be time to think about opening a thrift store of your own.

 Thrift stores resell items like clothing, furniture, and home goods.
-They offer a wide variety of inventory that is constantly changing as new items come in, and are known for having good prices.
+They offer a wide variety of inventory that is constantly changing as new items come in and are known for having good prices.
 Most of the inventory you’ll find at a thrift store is secondhand, though some stores stock closeout and clearance items that they’ve purchased from other businesses or purchased from storage unit auctions, estate sales, and garage sales.
 While some thrift stores are associated with and benefit a charity, others are operated independently as for-profit businesses.

 Thrift stores appeal to shoppers for many different reasons.
 Some shoppers are drawn to the stores because of their low prices.
 Others enjoy the ability to browse and discover new items.
 Thrift stores also support the up-cycling movement, allowing shoppers to find new ways to use old items with an eco-friendly benefit.
 Some thrift stores specialize by offering mainly furniture, children’s clothing, or other items that appeal to certain types of shoppers.

 According to IBIS World, the used good store industry experienced 3 percent annual growth from 2014 to 2019.
 During that time, the number of businesses increased to 84,960, and the industry’s employment also grew to 296,711.
-In 2019, this industry is expected to bring in $20 billion in revenue.
+In 2019, this industry was expected to bring in $20 billion in revenue.
 Currently, the Winmark Corporation and Savers, Inc. hold the largest industry market share.